TheIndianProgrammer/Showcase_for_DPS/README.md

 ## DiscBOX- Gaming bot in Discord

-A text-based story type game bot for Discord made using discord.py and pycord API wrappers for dicord in python
+A text-based story type game bot for Discord made using discord.py and pycord API wrappers for Discord in python